cowprotocol/docs/docs/cow-protocol/tutorials/cow-explorer/batch_auction.md

 ## Settlement graph

-This is perhaps one of the most interesting areas, where one can take what was previously an abstract concept of a batch auction, and visualise it in a way that is easy to understand.
+This is perhaps one of the most interesting areas, where one can take what was previously an abstract concept of a batch auction, and visualize it in a way that is easy to understand.

 This is a visual representation of the routing that was used to settle the batch auction.